dzalf/CD4051-MAX4617_Analog_Multiplexer_Library/README.md

 4. To select a channel pass an integer value corresponding to the channel to be selected --> muxDevice(4); // to connect the input/output (common pin 3) to the switch from channel 4 (pin 1)

    **Remember that the permitted channel values are only from 0 to 7**

+**Important:** Review the two included examples to get a better idea of the utility of this library.

+Cheers!

+dzalf :sunglasses:

 **#TODO**